-After reviewing popular recipes I made a list of the most common things I saw being used as dilutants.
-In order to dilute essential oils you need a substance that will emulsify with them.
-An emulsifier’s job is to allow essential oils to form a homogenous mixture with another substance.
+After reviewing popular recipes I made a list of the most common things I saw being used to dilute essential oils.
+In order to dilute essential oils you need a substance that will marry with the essential oil permanently.
+If the essential oil separates from whatever other substance you’re using, then it cannot be properly diluted.
 To make this a little more fun, I took the 11 substances on my list and took photos of what they look like mixed with essential oil so you can see what I’m talking about!

 Let me introduce the star of today’s post!
 In order for the oil to show up in photos, I needed one that had a dark color.
 Most essential oils are clear or lightly pigmented but there are a few that have deeper hues.
 Today I’m using one of my favorite Plant Therapy synergies- Self Esteem.
 This beautiful oil is a blend of spruce, ho wood, frankincense carteri, and blue tansy essential oils.
 The blue tansy in this blend gives it a deep bluish-purple color and was perfect for my photos.

 Each bottle was filled with about halfway and then given 5 drops of essential oil.
 They were shaken vigorously, and then given 15 minutes to settle.
 The picture of the label on every bottle is taken before any essential oil drops were added.